Medgar Evers: Activism

-In 1954, following the U.S. Supreme Court decision that segregated public schools were unconstitutional, Evers applied to the state-supported University of Mississippi Law School, but his application was rejected because of his race.
-He submitted his application as part of a test case by the NAACP.
+In 1954, following the U.S. Supreme Court ruling that segregated public schools were unconstitutional, Evers applied to the state-supported University of Mississippi Law School to challenge that practice in the state.
+His application was rejected due to his race, as the flagship school had long been segregated.
+Evers submitted his application as part of a test case by the NAACP.

 On November 24, 1954, Evers was named as the NAACP's first field secretary for Mississippi.
 In this position, he helped organize boycotts and set up new local chapters of the NAACP.
-He was involved with James Meredith's efforts to enroll in the University of Mississippi in the early 1960s.
+Evers was also involved with James Meredith's efforts to enroll in the University of Mississippi in the early 1960s.

 Evers also encouraged Dr. Gilbert Mason Sr. in his organizing of the Biloxi wade-ins from 1959 to 1963, protests against segregation of the city's public beaches on the Mississippi Gulf Coast.
 Evers conducted actions to help integrate Jackson's privately owned buses and tried to integrate the public parks.
-He led voter registration drives, and used boycotts to integrate Leake County schools and the Mississippi State Fair.
+Evers led voter registration drives and used boycotts to integrate Leake County schools and the Mississippi State Fair.

-Evers's civil rights leadership, along with his investigative work, made him a target of white supremacists.
+Evers' civil rights leadership, along with his investigative work, made him a target of white supremacists.
 Following the Brown v.
 Board of Education decision, local whites founded the White Citizens' Council in Mississippi, and numerous local chapters were started, to resist the integration of schools and facilities.
 In the weeks before Evers was killed, he encountered new levels of hostility.
-His public investigations into the 1955 lynching of Chicago teenager Emmett Till in Mississippi, and his vocal support of Clyde Kennard, had made him a prominent black leader.
+Evers' public investigations into the 1955 lynching of Chicago teenager Emmett Till in Mississippi, and his vocal support of Clyde Kennard, had made Evers a prominent black leader.
 On May 28, 1963, a Molotov cocktail was thrown into the carport of his home.
-On June 7, 1963, Evers was nearly run down by a car after he came out of the NAACP office in Jackson, Mississippi.
+Ten days later, Evers was nearly run over by a car after he came out of the NAACP office in Jackson, Mississippi.